What is Podcasting?

 The Libraries provides a number of live and asynchronous training opportunities for podcasters, whether or not you're an accepted participant in the Podcasting Partnership Program.

-All podcasts are accepted into our program through a competitive applications process at the start of the fall and spring semesters.
-Once accepted, partners are lead through an onboarding process that includes training on our publishing practices and technologies.
+All Libraries-published podcasts are accepted into our program through a competitive applications process at the start of the fall and spring semesters.
+Once accepted, partners are led through an onboarding process that includes training on our publishing practices and technologies.
 Partners are given education on technical requirements and podcast publishing technologies, copyright and licensing, and web accessibility.
 To ensure the quality and inclusiveness of our content we also provide templates for guest releases, permissions forms, and transcripts and offer tutorials and further learning opportunities to help hone a variety of podcasting skills.

 Each of our podcasts are provided with the following technical services: